Kinetina/snort-/README.md

 [ number of types for attributes 1 ]  [ number of types for attributes 2 ]  .......[ number of classes for prediction result ]

-* For continuous data, the "number of types for
+* For continuous data, the "number of types for attributes"